alexandergreenberg/alexandergreenberg.github.io/pages/03_Seminar.md

 Some of the seminars will be pre-read and some will be presentations.
 Each seminar will feature comments from a UCL respondent followed by a Q&A.

-The seminars will take place **Thursdays at 17:00-18:30 UK time** on Zoom.
+The seminars will take place on Zoom **Thursdays at 17:00-18:30 UK time** (unless otherwise indicated).
 If you'd like to attend, [email me](mailto:{{ site.email }}) with 'Criminal Law and the Mind registration' in the subject line, and I'll add you to the mailing list for the seminars.
 In advance of each seminar you'll receive a Zoom link and the paper for the pre-read sessions.

 ### Spring Seminars